-For NMA, some of the overseas countries from which it sources Nissan Products, such as Thailand and India have been assessed by the Global Slavery Index as having a medium to high vulnerability of modern slavery.
-While these countries have an inherently higher risk of modern slavery, NMA primarily sources Nissan Products from Nissan affiliated companies who are subject to Nissan global policies regarding responsible procurement.
+For NMA, some of the overseas countries from which it sources Nissan Products, such as Thailand and India, have been assessed by the Global Slavery Index2 as having a medium to high vulnerability of modern slavery.
+While these countries have an inherently higher risk of modern slavery, NMA primarily sources Nissan Products from Nissan affiliated companies who are subject to Nissan global policies regarding responsible procurement3.

 NFSA's supply chains have been assessed as having a low risk of modern slavery, as the bulk of its procurement activity is focussed on obtaining corporate services from large, well-known Australian-based service providers, where the modern slavery risks are inherently low.
+In situations where services are procured from overseas suppliers, these are in most cases through well established and large global organisations.
+Nissan endeavours to obtain evidence of suppliers' own ethical position and governance around the identification and minimisation of modern slavery risk.